Study: Genetic testing for inherited mutations may be helpful for all people with advanced or metastatic cancer

 - How do I receive genetic counseling?

-- I have been newly diagnosed with an in a cancer gene.
+- I have been newly diagnosed with an inherited mutation in a cancer gene.
 What options or changes would you suggest for my cancer treatment?

-- I have an in a cancer gene.
+- I have an inherited mutation in a cancer gene.
 What are my risks of different types of cancer given my mutation status?

 The following studies involve genetic testing in people with advanced cancers:

 - NCT01775072: Genomic Profiling in Cancer Patients.
-This is the ongoing study referenced in this review.
 This study aims to better understand how genetic changes affect cancer outcomes.
 Researchers are looking at inherited and tumor mutations .

-- NCT03503097: Genetic testing for men with prostate cancer (GENTleMEN).
-The goal of this research study is to determine if online genetic education and testing with online genetic counseling is an acceptable method of providing genetic testing to men with prostate cancer.
+- NCT03503097: Genetic testing for men with metastatic prostate cancer (GENTleMEN).
+This study determines if online genetic education and testing with online genetic counseling is an acceptable method of providing genetic testing to men with metastatic prostate cancer.

-- NCT04353973: A Study of an eHealth Delivery Alternative for Cancer Genetic Testing for Hereditary Predisposition in Breast, Ovarian, and Pancreatic Cancer Patients (E-Reach).
-This study is looking at using web options to increase access to testing AND patients in this study can get genetic counseling and testing in their home.
+- NCT04353973: A Study of an eHealth Delivery Alternative for Cancer Genetic Testing for Hereditary Predisposition in Metastatic Breast, Ovarian, Prostate and Pancreatic Cancer Patients (E-Reach).
+This study explores the use of web options to increase access to testing AND patients in this study can get genetic counseling and testing in their home.

 Updated: 05/27/2023